sudanchapagain/rEFInd-theme/README.md

 ## Guide for me

-- run `refind-install` which automatically find the `/boot` and copies it's binary and default config.
+- run `refind-install` which automatically finds `/boot` and copies it's binary and default config.
 - cd to /boot/EFI/refind
 - append `include themes/crimson/theme.conf` to refind.conf
 - move themes dir from this repo to current path